JuhaFIN1/home_assistant_delonghi_primadonna_fork/README.md

 * Delonghi device reports one status at a time: if you remove the water tank first and then remove the coffee grounds container, you get only one warning about the water.
 * Delonghi devices support only one connection.
 You cannot connect to the device using the native application while this integration is active.
-* Delonghi device may not handle customer disconnection.
-Your device may die but Delonghi may think it's still connected.
+* Delonghi device may not handle client disconnections or unexpected connection loss.
+If the Home Assistant connection drops (for example, due to network issues or the host going offline), the coffee machine may still think it's connected.

 ## Component to integrate Delonghi coffee machine into the Home Assistant